-"When children encounter traumatic events, their brain processes these emotions, storing them as powerful memories.
+"When children encounter traumatic events, their brain processes emotions, storing them as powerful memories.
 It's natural for them to be curious, concerned, or even scared.
 Their world view is still forming, and these events can be overwhelming and difficult for them to process."

 Dr Michael Carr-Gregg